-The sector accounts for nearly one-fifth of global, human-caused greenhouse gas emissions, according to the Food and Agriculture Organization of the United Nations.
+The sector accounts for approximately 15 percent of global, human-caused greenhouse gas emissions, according to the Food and Agriculture Organization of the United Nations.
 Climate-changing gases are released into the atmosphere at nearly every stage of meat, egg, and milk production, potentially disrupting weather, temperature, and ecosystem health.

 Worldwide, we use more land to raise and feed farm animals than for any other single purpose.
 More than 97 percent of soymeal and more than 60 percent of the barley and corn produced globally are fed to farm animals.